tytydraco/yessleep/out/The_Hole_World.md

 "I've read about red waves near Florida..."

-The Skipper nodded, "No one touch the lines until we're out of this mess."
+The Skipper shook his head, "No one touches the lines.
+Until we're out of this mess."

 One of the men looked down at the water and with an uneven look on his face said, "I wouldn't be eating any of that raw stuff if I knew that this was where it was coming from."